The health and safety of our entire campus community is the first and most important consideration as we formulate and enact these plans.

 - Adhere to New York State’s restrictions for any traveler entering New York from a Level 2 or Level 3 country, as determined by the CDC.
 These guidelines are the same as those for students coming from out of state.

-Commuter students attending in person classes and those who come to campus regularly to study, work, or use the labs must complete a 7 day quarantine and submit a negative test result to Health Services no more than 72 hours prior to coming to campus.
+Commuter students attending in person classes and those who come to campus regularly to study, work, or use the labs must complete a 7 day quarantine and submit a negative test result to Health Services no more than 7 days prior to coming to campus.
+Read more information for commuter students.

 - Friday, January 29: first half of residential students move in